tony-schndr/k8s-harder-way/README.md

 ## Provision Nodes
 Bring up the nodes using `vagrant up` this will provision:

-- 3 etcd nodes
-- 2 controller nodes
+- 3 controller nodes running etcd and kube components
 - 2 worker nodes

 The ansible play is executed after VMs are up from a high level it will: